 You can be as involved as you want to be!
 Being a member of TCT keeps you informed about our activities in the community.
 It gives you the opportunity to comment on and influence current projects.
 Or you can get actively involved in current projects, and suggest new areas for development.

 We are a membership organisation and having a strong membership base gives us a stronger voice when representing community interests.

 In order to ensure we have the finances we need to run the organisation TCT is funded by donations and fundraising.

 What do the Trustees do?

-You can donate to TCT while shopping online when you use the Easyfundraising link, click on the image below.
+You can donate to TCT while shopping online when you use the Easyfundraising link or join our Community Lottery, click on the images below.